-The investigative report is intended to aid the University and the parties in determining the issues, witnesses, and evidence that may be presented at the Determination Hearing.
+The investigative report is intended to aid the University and the parties in determining the issues, witness testimony, and evidence that may be presented at the Determination Hearing.
 The investigator will make no disposition recommendation or provide an opinion of the totality of the evidence or credibility of witnesses in the investigative report.
 The investigative report itself is not evidence to be considered independently at the Determination Hearing, but shall fairly summarize the relevant evidence and must include the following items and information that is relevant to the allegations in the formal complaint:

-- i. the dates of the Title IX Coordinator's initial receipt of a report of alleged sexual harassment against the complainant, intake meeting, and the filing of the formal complaint - ii. a statement of the allegation(s), a description of the incident(s), the date(s) and time(s) (if known), and location of the alleged incident(s) - iii. the names of all known witnesses to the alleged incident(s) - iv. the dates that the complainant, respondent, and other witnesses were interviewed, along with summaries of the interviews - v. descriptions or summaries of any physical or documentary evidence that was obtained (e.g., text messages, emails, surveillance video footage, photographs) - vi. any written statements pertaining to the allegations made by the complainant, respondent, or other witnesses - vii. the response of University personnel and, if applicable, University-level officials, including any supportive measures taken with respect to the complainant and respondent (excluding any privileged communications to attorneys, psychotherapists, clergy, or any other relevant privileged communication)
+- i. the dates of the Title IX Coordinator's initial receipt of a report of alleged sexual harassment against the complainant, intake meeting, and the filing of the formal complaint - ii. a statement of the allegation(s), a description of the incident(s), the date(s) and time(s) (if known), and location of the alleged incident(s) - iii. the names of all known witnesses to the alleged incident(s) (The names and personally identifying information of any student who is not either a Complainant or Respondent to the Formal Complaint will be redacted from the report and any information provided to the parties, in compliance with Family and Educational Rights and Privacy Act, 34 CFR Part 99).

+- iv. the dates that the complainant, respondent, and other witnesses were interviewed, along with summaries of the interviews - v. descriptions or summaries of any physical or documentary evidence that was obtained (e.g., text messages, emails, surveillance video footage, photographs) - vi. any written statements pertaining to the allegations made by the complainant, respondent, or other witnesses - vii. the response of University personnel and, if applicable, University-level officials, including any supportive measures taken with respect to the complainant and respondent (excluding any privileged communications to attorneys, psychotherapists, clergy, or any other relevant privileged communication)